Dimitri Scarlato: Film and theatre scoring

-In 2003 he composed the music for the musical Piaf…l’Hymne à l’Amour, directed by Carlo Lizzani.
+In 2003, he composed the music for the musical Piaf…l’Hymne à l’Amour, directed by Carlo Lizzani.
 The musical was performed at several prestigious Italian theatres, including the Teatro Regio in Parma and the Teatro Argentina in Rome.

+In 2007, he worked on the music pre-production for the film Sweeney Todd: The Demon Barber of Fleet Street directed by Tim Burton.

 While completing his Master’s in London, he began to collaborate with young directors from the London Film School and composed the music for several projects, including the short film The City in the Sky by Giacomo Cimini, which in 2009 was selected for the 66th Venice Film Festival.
-In 2009 he also composed and conducted the soundtrack for Per Sofia, a feature film by Ilaria Paganelli.
+In 2009, he also composed and conducted the soundtrack for Per Sofia, a feature film by Ilaria Paganelli.

-In 2007 he worked on the music pre-production for the film Sweeney Todd directed by Tim Burton.

-In 2015 he was the music/conducting coach of Sir Michael Caine in Youth (2015 film), a film by the Oscar-winning director Paolo Sorrentino (2015).

-In 2015 he also composed the music score for Revelstoke.
+In 2015, he was the music/conducting coach of Sir Michael Caine in Youth (2015 film), a film by the Oscar-winning director Paolo Sorrentino.
+In 2015, he also composed the music score for Revelstoke.
 A Kiss in the Wind, a documentary directed by Nicola Moruzzi, which was selected for the final shortlist at the 2016 edition of the David di Donatello Awards.

-In 2019 he composed the music score for Il talento del calabrone, the first feature film directed in Italian by Giacomo Cimini, with Sergio Castellitto and Anna Foglietta, distributed by Amazon Prime Italy.
+In 2019, he composed the music score for Il talento del calabrone, the first feature film directed in Italian by Giacomo Cimini, with Sergio Castellitto and Anna Foglietta, released in 2020 and distributed by Amazon Prime Italy.

+In 2022, he composed the music for Miss Agata, a short film co-directed by Anna Elena Pepe and Sebastian Maulucci, and produced by Ladybug Crossmedia (Italy) and Tabit Films (UK).
+Miss Agata explores themes of gender violence, PTSD, immigration and inclusion.
+In the score, Scarlato incorporates Afrobeats elements to his own music style, drawing inspiration from the cultural background of the film's male protagonist, Nabil.
+The score features the track Don't Give Up on Me performed by Rosemary Annabella Nkrumah.

+In 2023, Scarlato composed the score for Folle d’amore - Alda Merini, the biopic of the famous Italian poet, directed by Roberto Faenza and produced by RAI.
+Scarlato commented: “Faenza gave me a lot of space, the music is at times intense and deep, I am very satisfied”.

+In 2024, he worked on the soundtrack of documentary Pompei - The New Dig, directed by Elena Mortelliti, and produced by Lion Television for BBC2 and iPlayer.

 Currently, he is the Area Leader in Composition for Screen at the Royal College of Music in London.